 The Size of Holes is Too Small

-While designing holes in your model you have to keep in mind that the designed hole should be bigger than the desired one.
+While designing holes in your model, you have to keep in mind that the designed hole should be bigger than the one which will be printed.
 The hole should be ~0,3mm bigger than the one you want obtain.

 Burn Marks on the Model

-If you notice burn marks on the surface of the model, there may be some problems with the nozzle, for example there are material residues on it.
+If you notice burn marks on the surface of a model, there may be some problems with the nozzle in your printer or the nozzle may be covered with material residues.

 There are two ways to solve this problem.
-You can either clean the nozzle by scrubbing it with a spatula and then by putting it in a container with acetone or replace the nozzle with a new one.
+You can either clean the nozzle by scrubbing it with a spatula and then putting it in a container with acetone, or replace it.
 See the manuals: Nozzle Cleaning or Nozzle Replacement.

 Material Deficiency in the Model

 Technical problems are common causes of serious printing issues.
-Worn or damaged replacement parts have a negative influence on the final look of the model.
-For example, a damaged extruder cable will cause insufficient supply of material.
+Worn or damaged replacement parts can have a negative influence on the final look of a model.
+For example, a damaged extruder cable will cause extrusion problems.

 Therefore, if the extruder does not supply enough of material, you will surely notice it in your print.
-There will be a visible lack of material on the top and bottom part of your model.
+There will be a visible lack of the material in the top and bottom part of your model.

-The recommended solution for deficiencies in the print is to replace the extruder cable.
+The recommended solution for deficiencies in a print is to replace the extruder cable.
 See the manual: Extruder Cable Replacement.

 Another printing issue is caused by different technical problems.

-The heater and thermocoupler is responsible for providing sufficient temperature while the material is melted in the hotend.
+The heater and thermocouple are responsible for providing sufficient temperature while the material is being melted in the hotend.

-Therefore, improper temperature may influence the final effect and cause some irregularities on the walls of the model.
+Therefore, improper temperature may influence the final effect and cause some irregularities in the structure of a model.

-To solve this problem replace the heater and thermocoupler.
-See the manual: Heater and Thermocoupler Replacement.
+To solve this problem, replace the heater and thermocouple.
+See the manual: Heater and Thermocouple Replacement.

-If replacing the heater and thermocoupler doesn’t help, replace the extruder PCB.
+If replacing the heater and thermocouple doesn’t help, replace the extruder PCB.

 Another undesired effect of overheating is called stringing or, in other words, “hairy prints.”
 Stringing is especially visible on models with thin parts that are arranged at a certain distance from one another.
-This effect occurs while the material becomes too liquid due to overheating and it leaks through the nozzle while the extruder moves to print a different part of the model.
+This effect occurs when the material becomes too liquid due to overheating, and it leaks through the nozzle when the extruder is making a non-print movement.

-Stringing appears while the printer is unable to control the proper material melting temperature in the hotend.
-If you notice strings of plastic on your model, the heater and thermocoupler in your printer may be faulty.
+Stringing appears when the printer is unable to control the proper material melting temperature in the hotend.
+If you notice strings on your model, the heater and thermocouple may be faulty.

-In order to prevent stringing from occurring on your model, replace the heater and thermocoupler.
-If replacing the heater and thermocoupler doesn’t improve the quality of your prints, consider replacing the extruder PCB.
+In order to prevent stringing, at first try cleaning the nozzle and increasing the Fan speed in Z-SUITE.
+If that does not help, replace the heater and thermocouple.
+If replacing the heater and thermocouple doesn’t improve the quality of your prints, consider replacing the extruder PCB.

-If layers on your model become shifted during the print, you need to do some maintenance work because this printing issue is caused by loosened pulleys on the X or Y axis motor.
+If layers on your model become shifted during the printing process, you need to carry out some maintenance work connected with the axes.
+This printing issue is caused by loose pulleys on the X or Y axis motor.